alphagov/static/doc/surveys.md

 You can test if the surveys work locally by starting up the various rendering apps needed for the GOVUK page that you want the survey to be appear on. e.g.
 A link for "government/policies" requires the `finder-frontend` app, so you would need to call `bowl finder-frontend` in the development VM.
 You can check which rendering app is needed by going to `www.gov.uk/api/content/<path here>`, e.g. `www.gov.uk/api/content/government/policies`

-Usually it would be enough to call `bowl government-frontend finder-frontend whitehall router`
+Usually it would be enough to call `bowl frontend government-frontend finder-frontend whitehall router`

 The `router` at the end allows you to access the link by `www.dev.gov.uk` in your browser.
-Following on from the previous example you could go to `www.dev.org.uk/government/policies` to check if the survey will appear.
+Following on from the previous example you could go to `www.dev.gov.uk/government/policies` to check if the survey will appear.

 You can check if the `activeWhen paths` for your survey are correct by typing `GOVUK.userSurveys.pathMatch(<insert path here>)` into the browser console on the page.
 A return of `true` indicates that path matches.